Chapter 1:

 “Man, what the fuck have you been smoking?”

 “Oh, piss off!
 I didn’t write the damn thing.
 I’m just telling what I’d read.”
+He finishes with the finger.

 “What type of new website or whatever the hell writes about disappearing people and links them to brilliant bloody light?
-How would someone even find something like that.”
+How would someone even find something like that?"

-“Well, I thought it was interesting.”
+“Well, I thought it was interesting," Steve said while taking a bite of meat.

 “They probably just killed themselves or got murdered and thrown in a dark hole no one could find… or eaten.”
+I reply and have a drink from my glass.

 “Jesus Christ, man, I’m trying to eat here.”